ximenina/Git-example/README.md

 ```
 $ git push origin master
 ```
-* If we check the web interface, our fork should be "even" with the upstream.
+* Now we have an updated fork.
+If we check the web interface, our fork should be "even" with the upstream.

 ## 5. Create the new branch for the `feature` we are going to work on and Send the `Pull request`